Voice over LTE

-Voice over LTE (VoLTE) is an LTE high-speed wireless communication standard for mobile phones and data terminals, including Internet of things (IoT) devices and wearables.
+Voice over Long-Term Evolution (acronym VoLTE) is an LTE high-speed wireless communication standard for voice calls and SMS using mobile phones and data terminals.
 VoLTE has up to three times more voice and data capacity than older 3G UMTS and up to six times more than 2G GSM.
 It uses less bandwidth because VoLTE's packet headers are smaller than those of unoptimized VoIP/LTE.
 VoLTE calls are usually charged at the same rate as other calls.
-It use the SIP protocol.

 To be able to make a VoLTE call, the device, its firmware, and the mobile telephone providers on each end, as well as the inter-carrier connectivity must all implement the service in the area, and be able to work together.
-VoLTE has been marketed as HD Voice by some carriers, but this is not the same as the VoLTE standard.
-Moreover, HD+ (EVS) is used only in LTE; HD Voice was available in 3G too.
+VoLTE has been marketed as "HD voice" by some carriers, but this is a broader concept.
+Moreover, HD+ (EVS) is used only in LTE and NR; HD voice was available in 3G too.